USS Saratoga (CV-60): Friendly fire shoot-down incident

 At 1550 EDT on 22 September 1987, an F-14 Tomcat, of VF-74 out of Naval Air Station Oceana, Virginia Beach, Virginia, operating from Saratoga, accidentally shot down a United States Air Force RF-4C Phantom II, of the 26th Tactical Reconnaissance Wing, out of Zweibrücken Air Base, West Germany, over the Mediterranean during a NATO exercise, "Display Determination 87".
 Both RF-4C crew ejected and were rescued by a helicopter from the Saratoga within 30 minutes, suffering numerous injuries.
 The Tomcat pilot, Timothy W. Dorsey, was duly disciplined and permanently removed from flying status, but was recommended for promotion to rear admiral 25 years later.
+Dorsey also served for years as USA Discounters' general counsel and vice president, and has been the Virginia-based company's public voice as it came under fire for its frequent targeting of service members in wage-garnishment lawsuits.

 Following Saratoga's 19th Mediterranean deployment in June 1987, she was overhauled once again at Norfolk Naval Shipyard, Portsmouth, Virginia, at a cost of $280 million.

 1990s

+Operation Desert Storm

-Operation Desert StormSaratoga along with embarked airwing CVW-17, participated in Operation Desert Storm, primarily in the Red Sea.
+Saratoga along with embarked airwing CVW-17, participated in Operation Desert Storm, primarily in the Red Sea.
 Before the outbreak of hostilities in Iraq, Saratoga suffered a loss of 21 crewmembers in a ferry boat accident off the coast of Haifa, Israel.
 During the war, Saratoga set what were at the time, several records.
 She completed six transits of the Suez Canal and completed approximately 11,000 aircraft launch and recovery cycles.
 Saddam Hussein claimed on Iraqi television that Saratoga had been sunk, along with several other Coalition vessels.
 On one occasion during the war, a missile, possibly a Scud, was launched in the general direction of Saratoga in the Red Sea, but it was either unguided, or launched on a hunch, as it was determined early in its flight path it would miss by more than 100 nmi.

 The ship launched many flights in support of operations, including that of Scott Speicher, correctly assumed to be the first American casualty of the war.

 Another Saratoga aircraft shot down was an A-6E Intruder.
-Bombardier/Navigator LT Jeffrey Zaun was paraded before cameras by his Iraqi captors, but was eventually returned to American forces and was able to return to the Saratoga.Saratoga-based US Navy SEALs conducted the first wartime boardings of merchant shipping in the Red Sea in support of Operation Desert Shield.
+Bombardier/Navigator LT Jeffrey Zaun was paraded before cameras by his Iraqi captors, but was eventually returned to American forces and was able to return to the Saratoga.

+Saratoga-based US Navy SEALs conducted the first wartime boardings of merchant shipping in the Red Sea in support of Operation Desert Shield.